 Haemophilia is a genetic condition which impairs the blood clotting process in the body.
-Blood contains proteins called 'factors' and these are essential to the clotting process.
+In the 1980s and 1990s many people with haemophilia were accidentally infected with HIV through blood transfusions.

 During the late 1970s and early 1980s, haemophilia treatments were made from pooled donated blood.
-Some of this blood came from people who had HIV or other blood borne viruses, such as hepatitis.
+Some of this blood came from people who had HIV or other bloodborne viruses, such as hepatitis C, so thousands of people with haemophilia (or who needed transfusions for other reasons) were accidentally infected.
+This is often referred to as the blood scandal.

 Many haemophiliacs did not know that they had been infected until years later – this led to many partners and children also becoming infected.
 A long battle began with the UK government in a bid to secure compensation.